 A Life In The Sunshine Reviews/Blurbs

 Prewitt entertains and educates in this dynamic autobiography set against a backdrop of US history.
-His authentic thoughts and personality shine through his narrative.
-The author’s prose is down-to-earth and comes across as if one is sitting down for a chat over drinks with a trusted friend.
-Those interested in a Black coming-of-age experience in mid-twentieth-century Cleveland will find much to savor in this volume.
+His authentic thoughts and personality shine through his narrative, providing readers with a vivid picture of his experiences.
+The author’s prose is down-to-earth and comes across as if one is sitting down for a chat over drinks with a trusted friend, making it an engaging read.
+Those interested in a Black coming-of-age experience in mid-twentieth-century Cleveland will find much to savor in this volume, enriched by his unique perspective and storytelling style.

 Kate Robinson, US Book Review